 “What we don’t know is how much people are getting their care in other settings, such as in retail clinics, through telemedicine, or going on the internet and deciding to self-treat,” Ann Greiner, president and CEO of the Patient-Centered Primary Care Collaborative, told Healthline.

-Also, young people have long used healthcare at lower rates than older age groups — whether it’s because they’re healthier, lack health insurance, or just have a low tolerance for inconvenience.
+Also, young people have long used healthcare at than older age groups — whether it’s because they’re healthier, lack health insurance, or just have a low tolerance for inconvenience.

 Millennials may just be the most vocal champions of several trends that are also affecting other age groups.

 One of these is the rise in the availability of urgent care centers and retail health clinics.

 The RAND Corporation estimates there are more than 2,700 retail clinics in the United States, including ones at pharmacies and big-box stores.